Vriz/Thesis/README.md

-# Thesis.
-Here are located all the scripts that i am currently developing for my thesis at NTUA
+#Here are located all the scripts that i will be developing for my thesis at NTUA